Conduit and sink OFCs: OECD failings

-CORPNET highlighted the lack of progress the OECD's Base erosion and profit shifting (BEPS) project was making, and that the OECD's support of transparent intellectual property–based tax structuring (or "patent boxes" and "knowledge boxes"), is incompatible with the emerging position of intellectual property as the leading BEPS tool in conduit OFCs.
-The reasons for this failure are discussed in failure of OECD BEPS Project.

 An example of an IP–based BEPS tool is Ireland's Capital Allowances for Intangible Assets (CAIA) tool, also known as the "Green Jersey", which has an effective tax rate of 0–2.5%.
 Apple used the CAIA (or Green Jersey) BEPS tool in Q1 2015, resulting in the "leprechaun economics" restatement of Irish GDP by 34.4 percent.
 Ireland has other IP–based BEPS tools (Ireland as the first OECD nexus-compliant KDB), and is a supporter of the OECD BEPS project (see box).

 Isle of Man omitted

 The Isle of Man (the "IOM") was absent from the list of top sink OFCs.
 The IOM appears on tax–haven lists and ranks 42 on the 2018 Financial Secrecy Index.

 The Chief Minister of the IOM, Howard Quayle, announced that the CORPNET report proved that the IOM is not a tax haven.
 However, CORPNET researchers from the University of Amsterdam directly replied to Howard Quayle's article clarifying that while the IOM does not appear as a leading sink OFC for corporate tax avoidance, it does not mean that individuals (personal bank accounts and trusts) do not use the IOM to avoid taxes, and particularly United Kingdom VAT.

 Other commentators have added that the IOM is "failing as a tax haven", and is now too small to appear in major studies like the CORPNET research.